QwikDev/qwik/packages/qwik/src/core/readme.md

 <docs code="./examples.tsx#qrl-usage-$"/>

-In the above code the Qwik Optimizer detects `$(...)` and transforms the code as shown below:
+In the above code, the Qwik Optimizer detects `$(...)` and transforms the code as shown below:

 <docs code="./examples.tsx#qrl-usage-$-optimized"/>

 NOTE: `qrl(...)` is a result of Qwik Optimizer transformation.
 You should never have to invoke this function directly in your application.
-The `qrl(...)` function should be invoked only after Qwik Optimizer transformation.
+The `qrl(...)` function should be invoked only after the Qwik Optimizer transformation.

 ## Using `QRL`s